sike25/unireps.github.io/_posts/2025-10-25-phase-diagram-playbook.md

 ## Robustness, uncertainty and diagnostics

 - Uncertainty via variational-Bayes posteriors for h and J; bootstrap intervals for mu and sigma and for near-criticality; block bootstrap for autocorrelation <d-cite key="politis1992cbb,politis2004blocklength"></d-cite>
-- Convergence checks including MCMC R-hat and effective sample size <d-cite key="vehtari2021rhat"></d-cite> where applicable, pseudo-likelihood relative-norm stopping, and ELBO improvements for variational Bayes
+- Convergence checks including MCMC R̂ and effective sample size <d-cite key="vehtari2021rhat"></d-cite> where applicable, pseudo-likelihood relative-norm stopping, and ELBO improvements for variational Bayes
 - Quality-control gates including permutation or null thresholds for spurious minima, component-stability filters, and sensitivity to number of latents and alignment choice
 - Ablations: pooled versus subgroup reference surfaces; method toggles among SRM, MCCA, and ICA; median versus mean thresholds

 ---
 ## Reproducibility and artefacts

 We report key settings and diagnostics to make the computational provenance clear, even though the code is not released with this post.
-Runs are seed-controlled with machine-parsable configuration files; convergence (e.g., R-hat, ESS) and grid resolution checks are documented in the figure captions and text.
+Runs are seed-controlled with machine-parsable configuration files; convergence (e.g., R̂, ESS) and grid resolution checks are documented in the figure captions and text.

 **Example configuration stub (indicative):**